 \subsection{Examples \& Illustrations}

-An important feature of the oracle inequality in Theorem \ref{thm:drlearner} is that it is essentially model-free: it only requires that the second-stage regression estimator satisfies the mild stability assumptions of Theorem \ref{thm:oracle}.
+An important feature of the oracle result in Theorem \ref{thm:drlearner} is that it is essentially model-free: beyond a mild consistency assumption, it only requires that the second-stage regression estimator satisfies the stability condition in Definition \ref{def:stability}.
 In the following corollaries, we illustrate the flexibility of this result by applying it in settings where the nuisance functions and CATE are smooth or sparse (i.e., in settings where local polynomial, series, lasso, or random forest estimators would work well).
-Similar results could be immediately obtained in any model where bounds on mean squared error rates are known. \\
+Similar results could be obtained in generic models with known bounds on mean squared error rates. \\